MathiasSchindler/commonsimagedescription/README.md

 3. Drag and drop an image or click to upload

 4. View comprehensive analysis:
+   - **Suggested Filename** - AI-generated filename based on image content
-   - **AI Vision Analysis** - Automated image description
+   - **AI Vision Analysis** - Context-aware image description with location integration
    - **Date & Time** - From EXIF data
    - **Camera Location** - Where the photo was taken (GPS coordinates, address)
    - **Camera Direction** - Compass heading the camera was facing
-   - **Nearby Points of Interest** - Places around the camera location
+   - **Nearby Points of Interest** - Places around the camera location (OSM)
    - **Camera Information** - Make, model, lens details
    - **Technical Details** - ISO, exposure, focal length, dimensions
+   - **Wikidata Places (Debug)** - Nearby notable places from Wikidata SPARQL query
    - **MediaWiki Template** - Ready-to-paste Commons syntax with multi-language descriptions

+5. Edit descriptions by clicking on highlighted text in the MediaWiki template

-5. Copy the generated MediaWiki template for Commons upload
+6. Copy the generated MediaWiki template for Commons upload

 ## How It Works